Dimm-ddr/loudlyproud/content/ru/books/the-town-of-babylon-c4f1d610.md

 params:
   authors:
   - Alejandro  Varela, Alejandro Varela
-  bookTitle: The Town Of Babylon
+  book_title: The Town Of Babylon
   book_description: In this contemporary debut novel—an intimate portrait of queer,
     racial, and class identity —Andrés, a gay Latinx professor, returns to his suburban hometown in the wake of his husband’s infidelity.
 There he finds himself with